informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### facetColumn.hideNullChoice : <code>Boolean</code>
 Whether client should hide the null choice.
 `null` filter could mean any of the following:
   - Scalar value being `null`.
-In terms of ermrest,
+In terms of ermrest, a simple col::null:: query
   - No value exists in the given path (checking presence of a value in the path).
+In terms of ermrest, we have to construct an outer join.
+For performance we're going to use right outer join.
+    Because of ermrest limitation, we cannot have more than two right outer joins and therefore two such null checks cannot co-exist.
 Since we're not going to show two different options for these two meanings, we have to make sure to offer `null` option when only one of these two meanings would make sense.
 Based on this, we can categorize facets into these three groups:
-  1. (G1) Facets with less than two hop.
+  1. (G1) Facets without any path.
-  2. (G2) Facets with more than one hop in entity mode.
-     Since it's entity mode, the value cannot be null.
-     So the `null` filter in this case could only mean the check presence.
-  3. (G3) Facets with more than one hop in scalar mode.
-In this case, `null` could mean either of those.
+  2. (G2) Facets with path where the column is nullable: `null` could mean any of those.
+  3. (G3) Facets with path where the column is not nullable.
+Here `null` can only mean path existence.
+  3. (G3.1) Facets with only one hop where the column used in foreignkey is the same column for faceting.
+     In this case, we can completely ignore the foreignkey path and just do a value check on main table.

-  Based on this, the following will be the logic of `hideNullChoice` (first applicable rule):
+Based on this, the following will be the logic for this function:
-    - If facet has `null` filter: `false`.
+    - If facet has `null` filter: `false`
-    - If facet has `"hide_null_choice": true`: `true`.
+    - If facet has `"hide_null_choice": true`: `true`
-    - If G1: `false`.
+    - If G1: `false`
-    - If G2 and at least on of other G2s have `null`: `true`.
+    - If G2: `true`
+    - If G3.1: `false`
-    - If G2 and none of other G2s have `null`: `false`.
+    - If G3 and no other G3 has null: `false`
-    - otherwise (G3): `true`
+    - otherwise: `false`

 **Kind**: instance property of [<code>FacetColumn</code>](#ERMrest.FacetColumn)
 <a name="ERMrest.FacetColumn+hideNotNullChoice"></a>